 Globally, employees who meet classification criteria set out in accordance with the European Banking Authority have been classified as Identified Staff by Rabobank Group.
-These individuals are subject to stringent deferral rules, in which a minimum of 50% of any total variable income award (i.e. discretionary variable income before statutory deductions or deferrals are made) will be deferred and will vest progressively over a five year period.

-As at 31 December 2016, all roles on the Executive Team of Rabobank Australia were classified as Identified Staff.
-In addition, several Senior Management positions in Risk Management and Treasury were included in 2016.
+These individuals are subject to stringent deferral rules, in which a minimum of 40% of any total variable income award (i.e. discretionary variable income before statutory deductions or deferrals are made) will be deferred and will vest progressively over a five year period.
+As at 31 December 2017, all roles on the Executive Team of Rabobank Australia were classified as Identified Staff.
+In addition, several Senior Management positions in Compliance, Legal & Secretariat, Marketing & Sustainability, Program Office & Strategic Planning, Risk Management and Treasury were classified as Identified Staff in 2017.

 All non-Identified Staff whose total variable income award (i.e. discretionary variable income before statutory deductions or deferrals are made) is in excess of the Variable Income Threshold of the equivalent of EUR 100,000, to be indexed from year to year, will have part of the total variable income award deferred.
-All, or a portion, of any amount in excess of the Variable Income Threshold is categorised as deferred and vests at once after three years.
+All, or a portion, of any amount in excess of the Variable Income Threshold is categorised as deferred and will vest progressively over a four year period.